FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Another case: A Texas drone operator received a $9,000 penalty for repeatedly flying over crowds at a public event despite event organizers’ requests to stop.
 Multiple witnesses reported the unsafe operations to the FAA.

 Reckless operation violations often involve flights over crowds, aggressive maneuvers near people or vehicles, intentional close approaches to manned aircraft, or operations in dangerous weather conditions.
+If it would make another pilot cringe, it probably qualifies.

 Night Operations Without Waivers